ninaperic/first-project/README.md

 ## User stories

 - As a user I want to understand what Vintage Clocks Shop is about.
-- As a user I want to know the story about Vintage Clocks Shop.
 - As a user I want to see pictures of the clocks the shop sells.
 - As a user I want to navigate trough the pages od the web site.
 - As a user I want to be able to contact the shop.